sushantkr961/MERN-Mini-Projects/Masai Monthly Calender/README.md

 ### Optional Feature (Not in Testcases):-

 - Each todo card also has a button with the text `Delete`.
 Clicking on the button that perticular card should be deleted both from DOM and from localStoarge.

-### General guidelines

-- The system on cp.masaischool.com may take between 1-20 minutes for responding,
-- so we request you to read the problem carefully and debug it before itself
-- we also request you not just submit it last minute
-- try to keep one submission at a time